 moonrepo: what config files should we commit to standardize tasks and conventions across teams?

-Below is a practical guide to which moonrepo config files you should commit, what they do, and how they help standardize tasks and conventions across teams.
+Below is a practical, opinionated guide to which Moonrepo config files you should commit, how they work together, and how to structure them so every team in your organization benefits.

 Why commit it: